Data Privacy Laws

 Baik, J.S.
 (2020).
 Data privacy against innovation or against discrimination?: The case of the California Consumer Privacy Act (CCPA).
 Telematics and Informatics.
 52.

-Regulations of Data-Driven Business Models
+Data-Driven Business Models

 Baik, J.S.
 (Under review).
 Negotiating the Ban on Surveillance Advertising: Policy Silos of Privacy, Antitrust, and Anti-discrimination in the United States.